 - In the

-.git/configfile, these values are saved in the project working directory or repository and will thus affect the project.
+.git/configfile, values are saved in the project working directory or repository and will thus affect the project.

-Depending on how, when, and where you plan on updating this file, it’s up to you where you want to make these changes.
-For the sake of simplicity I would recommend the home directory file,
+Depending on how, when, and where you plan on updating these files, it’s up to you where you want to make these changes.
+For the sake of simplicity I would recommend first setting up the home directory file,

 .gitconfig, because your settings will only apply to your user account.
 If you plan on adding other users to your system, and you wish to apply some configurations globally or systemically then you would consider updating the other files as needed.

 Of course, first and foremost, Git requires that you provide a name and email with which to sign commits from your account.
 Every commit you make in Git must have a name and email attached, as a way of attributing work to the right person.
 You can add these to your local Git config likewise: